Resistant Potato Starch for Liver Cirrhosis

 The trial does not specify if you need to stop taking your current medications, but it does allow the use of rifaximin and excludes recent use of certain antibiotics and lactulose.
 It's best to discuss your specific medications with the trial team.

-Is resistant potato starch safe for humans?
+Is there any evidence suggesting that resistant potato starch is likely to be safe for humans?

 Patricia Bloom, MD